〔How to Go to Another World by Using Closet〕*1

 - Put the paper with your name on it in the water-filled cup.

-- Close your eyes, and count up to the number that is double your age, in time with your heartbeat (e.g. If you're twelve count 144, if twenty count 484 and so on.).
+- Close your eyes, and count up to the number that is a square of your age, in time with your heartbeat (e.g. If you're twelve count 144, if twenty-two count 484 and so on.).

 - When finished counting, open your eyes, and transfer the water and the soaked paper to the other cup.